Trams in Adelaide: Electrification

 Not all tramway companies were purchased, as the Glenelg to Marino company continued operating separately until its failure in 1914.
 The government purchased the properties, plant and equipment of existing tramways but did not purchase the companies themselves.
-The equipment included 162 trams, 22 other vehicles and 1,056 horses.
+The equipment included 162 trams, 22 other vehicles and 1056 horses.
 By 1909 at the launch of Adelaide's electric tram services there remained 163 horse trams and 650 horses under the control of the MTT.

 Due to the time required to electrify the network, the MTT continued to run horse trams until 1914.
 The cost of purchasing the tramways was funded by treasury bills and the act capped total construction costs at £12,000 per mile of track. £457,000 was let in contracts to March 1908 for construction of the tramways, trams, strengthening the Adelaide bridge over the River Torrens and associated works.
-The official ceremony starting track construction was in May 1908, with tracks originally laid on jarrah sleepers.
+The official ceremony starting track construction was in May 1908.
+Tracks were laid on jarrah sleepers.

-On 30 November 1908, there were two trial runs from the MTT's depot on Hackney Road to the nearby Adelaide Botanic Garden and back, the evening trial carrying the Premier and Governor.
-At the official opening ceremony on 9 March 1909, Electric Tram 1 was driven by Anne Price, wife of Premier Thomas Price, from the Hackney depot to Kensington and back, assisted by the MTT's chief engineer.
+On 30 November 1908, two trial runs were made from the MTT's depot on Hackney Road to the nearby Adelaide Botanic Garden and back, the evening trial carrying the Premier and Governor of South Australia.
+At the official opening ceremony on 9 March 1909, Electric Tram 1 was "driven" by Mrs Anne Price, wife of Premier Thomas Price, from the Hackney depot to Kensington and back, assisted by the MTT's chief engineer.

 At the 1909 opening, 35 mi of track had been completed with electricity supplied by the Electric Lighting and Supply Co.
-The electric tram system ran on 600 Volts DC supplied at first from two converter stations, No.1 converter station on East Terrace with 2,500 kW of AC to DC capacity and No.2 station at Thebarton with a capacity of 900 kW.
+The electric tram system ran on 600 Volts DC supplied at first from two converter stations, no. 1 converter station on East Terrace with a capacity of 2500 kW of AC to DC and no. 2 station at Thebarton with a capacity of 900 kW.
 To cope with variable loads on the system, very large storage lead–acid batteries were installed, the initial one at East Terrace comprising 293 cells and a 50 ton tank of sulphuric acid.